nibezg/H-Lamb-shift-measurement/readme.txt

 Code for analysis of the data for the n=2 Lamb Shift measurement is presented here.

+2018-09-28 (15:07)
+- Improved the common_mode_phase_shift_analysis.py code.
+Now the analysis of data will be much faster, because the previously analyzed data is stored in a .csv file.

 2018-09-28 (14:07)

 - Fixed some bugs.
 Now the code can be ran, except for pre-910 switching analysis, where it is still using the old averaging function for averaging the FOSOF phases.
 Need to fix this later.